Street Furniture Permits and Pavement Licences

 • supermarkets, entertainment or similar venues which sell food and drink.

-How to apply for a pavement licence
+What do I need to apply for a pavement licence?

 Before a licence can be granted, there is a 14-day public consultation period.